ellery-it/odoo-serial-scale-drivers/README.md

     sudo reboot

 # Test
-If you have just one IoBox connect to [http://raspberrypi:8069](http://raspberrypi:8069) from the same lan where the iotbox is connected to, and check under "scales" in the main window.
+If you have just one IoBox connect to [http://raspberrypi:8069](http://raspberrypi:8069) from the same lan where the Iot Box is connected to, and check under "scales" in the main window.
-If it doesn't work you could need to identify the IP address of your IotBox and then connect to  `http://IOTBOX-IP-ADDRESS:8069`
+If it doesn't work you could need to identify the IP address of your Iot Box and then connect to  `http://IOTBOX-IP-ADDRESS:8069`

 # Uninstall
     rm -rf odoo-serial-scale-drivers
-    rm -rf /root_bypass_ramdisks/home/pi/odoo/addons/hw_drivers/iot_handlers/drivers/SSD*.py
+    rm -rf /root_bypass_ramdisks/home/pi/odoo/addons/hw_drivers/_handlers/drivers/SSD*.py

 # Notes
-Scale must be powered on during the boot of IotBox (or at least when a `sudo service odoo restart` command is sent) for the scale to be recognized
+Scale must be powered on during the boot of Iot Box (or at least when a `sudo service odoo restart` command is sent) for the scale to be recognized

 # Compatibility
-IotBox from Odoo 12.0 to 16.0
+Iot Box from Odoo 12.0 to 16.0

 # Tested with
-    IotBox v.
+    Iot Box v.
 21.10
     Kern EOC 60K-2
     Kern DE 35K5DL